LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

              even if they have further degrees from another country.
              Note: Graduating from a program offered in English from any *other* country does *not* exempt the student from the English requirement.
-         *   Students who have written and defended a Masters thesis or doctoral dissertation in English
+         *   Students who have written and defended a masters thesis or doctoral dissertation in English

 #.
 International applicants who will be on an F-1 visa